Anza-Borrego Desert State Park

-Anza-Borrego Desert State Park (/'ænzə bə'reɪgoʊ/, AN-zə bə-RAY-goh) is a California State Park located within the Colorado Desert of southern California, United States.
-The park takes its name from 18th century Spanish explorer Juan Bautista de Anza and borrego, a Spanish word for sheep.
-With 650,000 acres that includes one-fifth of San Diego County, it is the largest state park in California.
+Anza-Borrego Desert State Park (/'ænzə bə'reɪgoʊ/, AN-zə bə-RAY-goh) is a California State Park located within the Colorado Desert of Southern California, United States.
+Created in 1932, the park takes its name from 18th century Spanish explorer Juan Bautista de Anza and borrego, a Spanish word for sheep.
+With 650,000 acres that includes one-fifth of San Diego County, it is the largest state park in California and the third largest state park nationally.

 The park occupies eastern San Diego County and reaches into Imperial and Riverside counties, enveloping two communities: Borrego Springs, which is home to the park's headquarters, and Shelter Valley.

 Geography

 The park is an anchor in the Mojave and Colorado Deserts Biosphere Reserve, and adjacent to the Santa Rosa and San Jacinto Mountains National Monument.

 The great bowl of the surrounding desert is surrounded by mountains, with the Vallecito Mountains to the south and the highest Santa Rosa Mountains to the north which are in the wilderness area, without paved roads and with the only year-round creeks.

 Blair Valley is a valley in the State Park.

 It consists of the main Blair Valley and Little Blair Valley separated by a small mountain range over which Foot and Walker Pass leads.

 To the west of the valley lies Granite Mountain, to the east the range of Vallecito Mountains.

 The valley can be crossed by dirt roads, e.g., to reach a look-out point over Smuggler Canyon or sites of Indian pre-Hispanic art.

-Borrego Palm Canyon is the site of park headquarters and has “the most famous view point in the park, overlooking barren, spectacularly eroded Borrego Badlands.”
-Tamarisk Grove hosts a campground and is close to Yaqui Well, a “historic watering spot…with magnificent desert ironwood trees and a busy wildlife population.”
+Borrego Palm Canyon is the site of park headquarters and has "the most famous view point in the park, overlooking barren, spectacularly eroded Borrego Badlands."
+Tamarisk Grove hosts a campground and is close to Yaqui Well, a "historic watering spot...with magnificent desert ironwood trees and a busy wildlife population."